-Transport for NSW is delivering pop-up transport in response to COVID-19, giving people more options to travel safely.
-We are providing more ways for exercise and for access to local services, including public transport.
+Transport for NSW has delivered pop-up transport in response to COVID-19, giving people more options to travel safely.
+We have provided more ways to exercise and to access local services, including public transport.

 In 2020 Transport for NSW, in consultation with the City of Sydney, delivered pop-up cycleways as part of the NSW Government's response to COVID-19.